The free, award-winning Brush DJ app makes brushing your teeth fun! Watch the video to see all its features : )

 This short YouTube video gives an overview of the free Brush DJ app

-Brush DJ is the first oral health app to be recommended by the NHS and has been downloaded in 188 countries.
+Brush DJ was the first oral health app to be approved by the NHS and has been downloaded in 188 countries.

 Brush DJ also allows users to set reminders to brush twice a day, floss, use a mouthrinse and when next to visit their dentist or hygienist.

 A recent survey by the British Dental Health Foundation reported nearly 59% of women and 35% regularly skip brushing their teeth at bedtime.
 The government’s latest dental health survey found only 21% of people use dental floss and only 26% use an electric toothbrush.
 A US study reported that the average time spent brushing is 46 seconds- considerably shorter than the recommended 2 minutes.

 Ben says he had the idea for Brush DJ after watching an episode of the BBCs Apprentice, where candidates were asked to design an app.
 He felt this would be an ideal tool to make people aware of the latest advice and encourage them to brush twice a day for the right length of time, to help reduce the risk of gum disease, decay

 and bad breath.